MAZAH11/MAZAH11/README.md

 - 👋 Hi, I’m Muaaz Ahmed!
 A Software Engineering Co-op Student at Concordia Univesity!
-- 🌱 I’m currently learning React and how to deploy AWS projects
+- 🌱 I’m currently learning React and how to interact with DataBases using AWS
 - 📫 You can reach me at: muaazahmed1127@gmail.com
 - 👯 Looking to collaborate!